-My primary reasons for attending ECC were cost, time, location and convenience.
+My primary reasons for attending SUNY Erie were cost, time, location and convenience.
 After my position was eliminated at HSBC Bank, I decided to make a career change into the medical field.
-The help, understanding and compassionate counseling I received from Debbie Medina at City Campus to start the application process and get accepted into the nursing program, also influenced my decision to pursue my degree at ECC.
+The help, understanding and compassionate counseling I received from Debbie Medina at City Campus to start the application process and get accepted into the nursing program, also influenced my decision to pursue my degree at SUNY Erie.

 All of my prerequisites for nursing and pharmacy were offered at South Campus.
 The professors are easy to talk to, understanding and driven to help students succeed.
 I’ve utilized the library, tutor centers and professor office hours to assist in my studies and guarantee a thorough understanding of the subject matter.

 Attend events sponsored by the college.
 It is a great way to network and see the diversity of the college.
 Make sure you apply for scholarships through the Foundation Office.
 They have lots of ways to pay for college and help with school expenses.
 And utilize any help or support that you can, tutors, the library, professor office hours, and fellow students, to help you succeed!